benjystanton/benjystanton.github.io/src/posts/2025-05-02-welsh-service-patterns-paddle-boarding-and-prepping-for-user-research.md

 As a user of Welsh services, it's really exciting to see this work develop.

+Read more in about the [service patterns work in Liam's weeknotes](https://medium.com/@navigatecommunicate/week-ish-notes-2nd-may-2025-87a5be929243).

 Related, I haven't been very good at prioritising things like meet-ups, conferences or training since going to contracting.
 I felt energised after the workshop, so I'll definitely try and attend more events like this.

 ## Paddle boarding